iamdtang/skaterdav85.github.io/_posts/2016-02-27-what-are-ember-data-snapshots.md

 snapshot.record
 ```

-With methods `belongsTo` and `hasMany`, you can access relationships synchronously regardless if those relationships were declared on your model as asynchronous or synchronous.
-That data will be returned in another snapshot if it has been loaded into the store.
-Null will be returned if the relationship is known but data for that relationship wasn't loaded into the store.
-And lastly, undefined will be returned if the relationship is unknown.
+With `snapshot.belongsTo()` and `snapshot.hasMany()`, you can access relationships synchronously regardless if those relationships were declared on your model as asynchronous or synchronous.
+That data will be returned in another snapshot if it has been loaded into the store. `null` will be returned if the relationship is known but data for that relationship wasn't loaded into the store.
+And lastly, `undefined` will be returned if the relationship is unknown.

 Let's look at a practical example.